kaidokert/fsfw/doc/README-highlevel.md

 while the `fsfw_example` application is running.

 More generally, any class responsible for handling incoming telecommands and sending telemetry can implement the generic `TmTcBridge` class located in `tmtcservices`.
+Many applications also use a dedicated polling task for reading telecommands which passes telecommands to the `TmTcBridge` implementation.

 ## CCSDS Frames, CCSDS Space Packets and PUS